autonomys/subspace/docs/farming.md

     ]
     healthcheck:
       timeout: 5s
-# If node setup takes longer then expected, you want to increase `interval` and `retries` number.
+# If node setup takes longer than expected, you want to increase `interval` and `retries` number.
       interval: 30s
       retries: 5